katydecorah/katydecorah.github.io/_posts/2013-08-26-haml-calendar.md

 The first step: print out today's date.
 Once I got that, I created variables for month, year, and day that default to today's date unless otherwise specified.
 I also created an array `@days` to hold the days of the week in the order I prefer.

 I looped through `@days` to create the headers for the calendar, but I decided to only display the first letter of each day.
-I used a list because I always find them easy to style and they help keep my code organized.
+I used a list because I find that they are easier to style and they help keep my code organized.

     - @days = ['Sun','Mon','Tue','Wed','Thu','Fri','Sat']
 	%ul.weekdays